Ashita no Nadja: Preminger and Colorado clans

-A well-respected Austrian nobleman.
-He is the father of Collette and Herman and Nadja's grandfather.
-He is a powerful and proud man who is very cold and obsessed with family honor.
+A well-respected Austrian nobleman, he is the father of Collette and Herman and Nadja's grandfather.
+He is a powerful and proud man, but also cold and obsessed with family honor.
 The only people he seems to have a soft spot for are Oscar and Collette.

 Raymond Colbert, Nadja's father, worked for the Duke and was fired when Collette asked for permission to marry him, which was refused.
 As a result, the two eloped.
 Tragically, Raymond died in an accident while both Collette and Nadja were very sick.
 The Duke told his retainers to give baby Nadja away to a friend of theirs, Miss Applefield, and tell Collette that her child had perished, thus tricking her into coming back home.

 Duke Preminger also hires two private investigators, Rosso and Bianco, to gather information about Nadja's life to see if she is worthy of joining the Preminger clan.
 It's hinted that he is, in fact, the one who sent Nadja the gown and the diary.
 Unbeknownst to him, Rosso and Bianco are actually working with his son Herman to eliminate Nadja, making Herman the family heir.